 In 2020, Vanderbilt Otolaryngology-Head & Neck Surgery ranked second in the nation for the National Institute of Health (NIH) funding, receiving more than $10 million in research grants.
 In addition to being a national leader in otolaryngology research, our program also collaborates with a variety of Vanderbilt specialties, such as Vanderbilt-Ingram Cancer Center, Vanderbilt Hearing and Speech Sciences, and the Vanderbilt Institute for Surgery and Engineering.

 Our location in the heart of Nashville is a perfect fit with The Vanderbilt Voice Center - a specialty clinic that diagnoses and treats a wide range of vocal issues and is home to one of the busiest spasmodic dysphonia practices in the country.
 Our Laryngology and Professional Voice team also works closely with the Music Cognition Lab, a program that focuses on the relationships between music, language, and social development.
 Reyna Gordon, PhD, leads the Rhythm & Grammar Group and recently was awarded a $2.3 million NIH Director's New Innovator Award.

 Prestigious Academics Program

 Vanderbilt Otolaryngology-Head & Neck Surgery is one of the most prestigious fellowship programs in the country.
 Each year, we welcome 25 residents and nine fellows to learn, collaborate, and become future leaders in the Otolaryngology field.
 Our fellows have a unique opportunity to gain firsthand knowledge from some of the best researchers, physicians, and surgeons in the world.
 Vanderbilt Otolaryngology is partnered with the Vanderbilt Department of Hearing and Speech Sciences whose graduate programs in audiology and speech-language pathology are both ranked #1 in U.S. News and World Report.

-Dr. Roland Eavey, Director of the Vanderbilt Bill Wilkerson Center for Otolaryngology and Communication Sciences, worked with his expert team to create a leadership training program for Otolaryngology residents.
+Dr. Roland Eavey, former Director of the Vanderbilt Bill Wilkerson Center for Otolaryngology and Communication Sciences, worked with his expert team to create a leadership training program for Otolaryngology residents.
 This program has received national attention and Dr. Eavey and his team were invited to The United States Military Academy in West Point, NY to discuss leadership in residency training.

 Community and Global Outreach